cybera/dair-cloud-independence/README.md

 > Note: If the process times out, you can try re-running the command again.

-You can now access your application at: http://<public_ip>/polls.
+You can now access your application at: http://public_ip/polls.
+You can admin your application at: http://public_ip/admin username `admin` and password `P@ssw0rd!`

-Sensu/Monitoring can be viewed at http://<public_ip>:3000/.
-You can log in with username `admin` and password `P@ssw0rd!`.
+Sensu/Monitoring can be viewed at http://public_ip:3000/.
+You can log in with username `admin` and password `P@ssw0rd!`

-Grafana/Metrics can be viewed at http://<public_ip>:3000/grafana.
+Grafana/Metrics can be viewed at http://public_ip:3000/grafana.
 You can log in with username `admin` and password `P@ssw0rd!`

 # Tear Down